-"AraTheJay is the future of Ghanaian music": Fiifi Adinkra
+"AratheJay is the future of Ghanaian music": Fiifi Adinkra

 PAY ATTENTION: NOW You can COMMENT on our articles on the YEN website!
 Learn how to get started.

-The Jesus Christ hitmaker has garnered significant traction on social media, having composed one of the most patronised songs in Ghana this year

-YEN.com.gh exclusively interviewed the blogger for more insights into the youngster's evolution

-Ghanaian hiplife youngster AraTheJay has scored a new co-sign from renowned blogger Fiifi Adinkra.
+Ghanaian hiplife artiste AratheJay has scored a new co-sign from renowned blogger Fiifi Adinkra.

 The blogger has joined a tall list of Ghanaian music industry professionals rooting for the youngster.